 from the portfolio, which is ultimately for the client's account.
 Again, investments should be made only where the potential returns make up for the costs.
 Transparency might be low - A hedge fund manager's performance is often the result of unique proprietary strategies or contrarian investment positions.
 For obvious reasons, managers will want to keep these confidential.
 Managers are therefore less likely to disclose trades to their investors, and holdings might be disclosed only in part or with a significant delay.
 Dealing and reporting might be infrequent - A hedge fund manager's performance can often be disturbed by irregular cash flows into or out of the hedge fund structure.
 For this reason, hedge fund managers often limit the frequency of investments and withdrawals.
 Similarly, the manager may choose to report infrequently on performance and other statistics.
-Investors should ascertain, prior to investing, the nature and frequency of reporting, withdrawals might no be easy - As mentioned above, the frequency of withdrawals might be limited to monthly or quarterly dates.
+Investors should ascertain, prior to investing, the nature and frequency of reporting, or quarterly dates.
 In addition, the manager may impose notice periods or lock-ins in order to ensure that they have the necessary time for their investment positions to deliver their desired returns.